Policy on exempting interested persons from the dissident proxy solicitation requirements – Canada Business Corporations Act, subsection 151(1)

 An application for exemption must include:

-- a statement of facts that includes all material information which might affect the Director's decision (see Annex B);
+- a statement of facts that includes all material information which might affect the Director's decision (see Schedule B - Statement of facts);

-- arguments setting out the reasons for the type of exemption sought (see Annex C); and
+- arguments setting out the reasons for the type of exemption sought (see Schedule C - Arguments); and

 - payment of the $250 filing fee.